Skip to content

 3. Regex Strategy (custom patterns)

-kelora app.log \
+kelora app.log -M 'regex:match=^\['

 4. All Strategy (entire input as one event)

-kelora config.json --multiline all
+kelora config.json -M all

 Buffers entire input as single event (use for structured files).

-Multiline Timeout: - Sequential mode: Flush incomplete events after timeout (default: 200ms) - Parallel mode: Flush at batch boundaries (no timeout)
+• Sequential mode: Flush incomplete events after timeout (default: 200ms)

 Critical: Multiline creates event boundaries before parsing.
 Each complete event string is then parsed into structured data.